-What is the Atlantic Salmon Conservation Foundation?
+What is the Foundation for Conservation of Atlantic Salmon?

-What is the goal of ASCF?
+What is the goal of FCAS?

 The Foundation wishes to promote and improve conservation planning and management at the watershed level, as an ecological and geographic unit, as the basis for promoting the most effective use of, and accountability for, funds made available for wild Atlantic salmon conservation initiatives.